DoodlingTurtle/ArtistMacroPad/README.md

 This application is currently in the beta stage.
 If you want to help me to squash bugs, I would be more then happy about feedback.
 Either here on github or on Twitter @TurtleDoodling

 I have Video a guide on how to install and use it:
-- Part 1: Installation and creating your first Buttons: https://youtu.be/Y5m0-rG7SmU
+- Part 1: Installation and creating your first buttons: https://youtu.be/Y5m0-rG7SmU
-- Part 2: Creating Macros and executing Shell commands: https://youtu.be/b33q2sIzpy0
+- Part 2: Creating macros and executing shell commands: https://youtu.be/b33q2sIzpy0
 - Part 3: Creating button groups: comming soon